GlitchVector/NudeNet/README.md

 # Run container diagnostics to troubleshoot issues
 docker run --gpus all -it nudenet-gpu debug

-# If you encounter "Module not found" errors or build issues:
+# Build the GPU container with CUDA 11.8
-# Use the simplified Dockerfile instead
+docker build -t nudenet-gpu .
-docker build -t nudenet-gpu -f simple_dockerfile . docker run --gpus all -it nudenet-gpu check-gpu
+docker run --gpus all -it nudenet-gpu check-gpu

 # Download all model variants (if not already downloaded)